How to build a profitable podcast.

 Research has shown that your podcast description is the number one factor that new listeners consider when deciding whether to subscribe.
 When describing your podcast, you must be able to offer value to the listener quickly.
 You must tell in precise terms, what they stand to gain by listening to your show.

 When writing your description, you should consider attention span.
-You need to grab listeners' attention by putting the juicy points first.
+You need to grab listener attention by putting the juicy points first.
 You also need to make fair use of the description by avoiding repetition.

 Be concise, offer value, and grab attention with the first lines.